 I wonder if you can guess what TV show Paddy Power got their idea for the beat the drop promotion from?
 The idea here is you start off with your pot of money and then work backwards by answering questions and choosing how much of your pot you risk on each answer.
 It is kind of like betting in reverse, you start off with the maximum winnings and then choose how much you give away depending on how confident you are of your answers.

-All customers, new and existing, will get unlimited goes for 30 days (you can only play one game at a time, each time a game finishes you can re-enter if within the thirty days) .
-This gives you a starting pot of £1,000.
-You then have to answer 10 questions, each round gives you a choice between two questions to answer, as you can see in the examples below.
+All customers, new and existing, will get one free go for the biggest pot .
+This gives you a starting pot of £1,000,000.
+You then have to answer 20 questions, each round gives you a choice between two questions to answer, as you can see in the examples below.

-Choose how much of your pot you want to risk on the outcome, this could be the whole £1,000 on one answer right down to a £500 split on each, depending on how confident you are and how much cash you want to risk.
+Choose how much of your pot you want to risk on the outcome, this could be the whole £1,000,000 on one answer right down to a £500,000 split on each, depending on how confident you are and how much cash you want to risk.
 Once the outcome to the first question is known then you will get back the amount you bet on the answer.
-Using the example in the screenshot I have done a £1,000 split on Tottenham not to score first, and £0 on them to score first.
-If they do not score first I get £1,000 to use on the next question, if not I get £0 and I’m out – but I can now enter a new game if it is withing 30 days.
+Using the example in the screenshot I have done a £200,000 split on Belgium to keep a clean sheet vs Egypt, and £800,000 on them not.
+If they do not concede a goal I get £200,000, if they do I get £800,000, to use on the next question.

 Note that before you even think about it halving the amount each time will leave you with less than £1 in the end, so it’s not worth the effort just playing the probabilities and halving each time.